-Section 1: Threshold of applicability
+Section 1: Threshold of Applicability

-- (a) Upon the employment of 250 or more persons in a Tribal Casino and Related Facility, if any, once they are open to the public, the provisions of this Tribal Labor Relations Ordinance (TLRO or Ordinance) shall become effective immediately.
-For purposes of this Ordinance, a "Tribal Casino" is one in which class III gaming is conducted pursuant to a tribal-state compact between the State of California and this Tribe.
-A "Related Facility" is one for which the only significant purpose is to facilitate patronage of the class III gaming operations. - (b) Upon the request of a labor organization, the Tribal Gaming Agency shall certify the number of employees in the Tribal Casino or other Related Facility as defined in 1(a) above.
-Either party may dispute the certification of the Tribal Gaming Agency to the Tribal Labor Panel.
+- (a) If the Santa Ynez Band of Chumash Mission Indians (Tribe) employs 250 or more persons in a tribal casino and related facility, it shall adopt this Tribal Labor Relations Ordinance (TLRO or Ordinance).
+For purposes of this Ordinance, a "tribal casino" is one in which class III gaming is conducted pursuant to the tribal-state compact.
+A "related facility" is one for which the only significant purpose is to facilitate patronage of the class III gaming operations. - (b) Upon the request of a labor union or organization (any organization of any kind, or any agency or employee representation committee or plan, in which employees participate and which exists for the purpose, in whole or in part, of dealing with employers concerning grievances, labor disputes, wages, rates of pay, hours of employment, or conditions of work), the Tribal Gaming Commission shall certify the number of employees in a tribal casino or other related facility as defined in subsection (a) of this Section 1.
+Either party may dispute the certification of the Tribal Gaming Commission to the Tribal Labor Panel, which is defined in Section 13 herein.